-Healthcare as an industry has compelling reasons to provide web accessibility to its users.
+The healthcare industry has compelling reasons to provide web accessibility to its users.
 More than 62 million Americans are living with disabilities and the amount of healthcare spending is enormous.
-It is natural that the proportion of healthcare consumers is greater for people with disabilities as opposed to those without.
-National Health Expenditure Data for 2018 indicate that people with disabilities represent 26.7% of all healthcare spending in the U.S., which amounts to more than $881 billion.
+National Health Expenditure data for 2018 indicate that people with disabilities represent 26.7% of all healthcare spending in the U.S., which amounts to more than $881 billion.

 Healthcare providers have three reasons to address digital accessibility.